tzabcoder/FinancialRiskManagement/MonteCarlo/README.md

 - scipy

 ## MonteCarloEngine.py Usage
-The monte carlo engine is a framework for conducting monte carlo simulations on the portfolio level, using correlation matrices and the Cholesky Factorization technique.
+The monte carlo engine is a framework for conducting monte carlo simulations on the portfolio price, using correlation matrices and the Cholesky Factorization technique.
-Simulated price data is based on the following equation:
+Simulated portfolio price data is based on the following equation:

 current price = previous price * e^(sigma * sqrt(1) * current transformed return)